MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-namespaces-structure.md

 The script shown in this article, allows you to specify what namespace to assign all your AL objects within a folder.
 After you have run the script, you can then customize these a bit further.
 We recommend doing a commit once you have found the proper namespaces.
 You can then use the code action to apply `using` statements to your application.

 The script takes a .csv file as input, which specifies what namespace to give to each file within a folder.
-The .csv file looks like below:
+The .csv file should contain a folder name and a namespace, as illustrated in the following example:

 | Folder             | Namespace |
 |--------------------|-----------|